maurisones/F2H/README.md

 The following parameters are allowed:

--   **dsname**: A simple string to identify de model.
+-   **dsname**: A string to identify de model.
 This string is used in temporary files and data structures:

     -   *default* value dsname = "birds"